 The National Alliance for Eye and Vision Research and the Alliance for Eye and Vision Research (NAEVR/AEVR) are seeking an Executive Director (ED) to serve as the chief staff executive for the two organizations.
 NAEVR, the advocacy organization, and AEVR, the educational organization, are the leading national voices for cutting-edge ideas, technology, and investment in eye and vision research.

 This position will provide the right candidate with the opportunity to strategically drive policy and public support for increases in federal funding for vision research.
 Such research is the cornerstone of meeting the national public health goal of reducing blindness and restoring vision.

 With a 15-member governing Board of Directors (Board) and over $700,000 in annual revenue, the new ED will work strategically to ensure the success of the organizations’ advocacy and educational programs.
 The selected candidate will work in concert with a Board and a membership that are dedicated to advancing eye and vision research.

-The ED will be responsible for managing a staff of one and strategically employing resources and volunteers.
-The organizations are financially stable with substantial reserves.
-The position is based in the Rockville, MD, area, but there will be some flexibility to work virtually, at least part of the time.
-The ED will represent NAEVR/AEVR at events, trainings, and Board meetings.
+The ED will be responsible for managing a staff of one and nearly fifteen external consultants who provide support in the areas of accounting, auditing, graphic design, database and website management.
+NAEVR/AEVR’s offices are located within The Association for Research in Vision and Ophthalmology (ARVO) offices in Rockville, MD.
+Through a management agreement ARVO provides such services as payroll processing and IT support.
+The NAEVR/AEVR Executive Director also receives a full benefits package provided through ARVO.
+The position is based in Rockville, MD but there will be some flexibility to work virtually, at least part of the time.
+The ED will represent NAEVR/AEVR at Capitol Hill events, trainings, and Board meetings.
 Some travel is required.